Damnation Peak: Climate

 Damnation Peak is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel east toward the Cascade Mountains.
-As fronts approach the North Cascades, they are forced upward (Orographic lift) by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
+Weather fronts originating in the Pacific Ocean travel east toward the Cascade Mountains.
+As fronts approach the North Cascades, they are forced upward (orographic lift) by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
 As a result, the west side of the North Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
 Because of maritime influence, snow tends to be wet and heavy, resulting in avalanche danger.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+During winter months, the weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.

 Geology

 The North Cascades features some of the most rugged topography in the Cascade Range with craggy peaks, ridges, and deep glacial valleys.
 Geological events occurring many years ago created the diverse topography and drastic elevation changes over the Cascade Range leading to the various climate differences.
 These climate differences lead to vegetation variety defining the ecoregions in this area.

 The history of the formation of the Cascade Mountains dates back millions of years ago to the late Eocene Epoch.
 With the North American Plate overriding the Pacific Plate, episodes of volcanic igneous activity persisted.
 In addition, small fragments of the oceanic and continental lithosphere called terranes created the North Cascades about 50 million years ago.

 During the Pleistocene period dating back over two million years ago, glaciation advancing and retreating repeatedly scoured the landscape leaving deposits of rock debris.
-The "U"-shaped cross section of the river valleys are a result of recent glaciation.
+The U-shaped cross section of the river valleys is a result of recent glaciation.
 Uplift and faulting in combination with glaciation have been the dominant processes which have created the tall peaks and deep valleys of the North Cascades area.